Short-term foster care - foster parent with looked after children

 What is short-term foster care?

-How long is short-term foster care?
+How long do children stay in short-term foster care?

-Why do children and young people need short-term foster care?
+Why do children need short-term foster care?

 There are a wide number of reasons why children need to be placed into temporary foster homes.
+These can include:

 Short term foster care